wandb/docs/docs/guides/launch/setup-agent-advanced.md

   # Alternatively, you can simply set the repository name
   # repository: my-repository-name
 ```
-See the boto3 documentation[LINK] for more information on how to configure default AWS credentials.
+See the [boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for more information on how to configure default AWS credentials.

   </TabItem>
   <TabItem value="gcp">